 Pastitsio is a comfort food enjoyed mostly by the people of Greece.
 A simple macaroni dish when prepared has some similarities to baked pasta or lasagna.
 One difference is the traditional way the macaroni is placed in the pan.
 The penne or ziti noodles are individually lined so that they all face in one direction.
 This is time consuming to do while giving the dish a beautiful look when sliced and served.
 With ground beef, tomato sauce and some unique flavorings this dinner selection will make everyone wanting seconds.

-Although this is not a Southern dish there are some Winonans that enjoy something different for dinner every now and then.
-Gathering together ingredients from the Winona SuperValu or from the specialty aisle in the Grocery Basket or Spain’s market will prepare you for this international delight.
+Although this is not a Southern dish there are some southerners that enjoy something different for dinner every now and then.
+Gathering together ingredients from the the store or from the specialty aisle to prepare you for this international delight.

 - 4 cups of cooked pasta